 Edges don't stay put.
 Covers are too thick and therefore noticeable under clothes.
 Not as reusable as advertised.

 Made from medical-grade, hypo-allergenic silicone,to accommodate sensitive skin.
 Lightweight and handy.
 Comes with a portable box.
 Self-adhesive and reusable if washed with warm water and mild soap after each use.
 Waterproof and sweat-proof.
 Round and flower shapes included.
-Reasonably priced, with a 30-day return policy.
+Reasonably priced.

 Complaints by about 10% of buyers included that the pasties showed up through clothes too easily and didn't stick well, especially around edges.